MedFeat: Model-Aware and Explainability-Driven Feature Engineering with LLMs for Clinical Tabular Prediction: Additional Implementation Details

-\paragraph{AutoFeat.} We introduced AutoFeat as a classical automated feature engineering baseline.
+\paragraph{AutoFeat} We introduced AutoFeat as a classical automated feature engineering baseline.
 However, most of the execution runs exceeded 12 hours and failed to return results, leading to an insufficient set of results for a fair comparison.
 This runtime issue has also been noted in prior work when applying exhaustive operator-based feature engineering to wide real-world tables \cite{abhyankar2025llm}.
 Therefore, we excluded AutoFeat from our study due to its inapplicability.

-\paragraph{OpenFE.} OpenFE was introduced to fit the training set once and transform the validation and test sets to prevent information leakage.
+\paragraph{OpenFE} OpenFE was introduced to fit the training set once and transform the validation and test sets to prevent information leakage.

-\paragraph{CAAFE.} We followed the original implementation of CAAFE and ran for 3 iterations.
+\paragraph{CAAFE} We followed the original implementation of CAAFE.
 We changed the cross-validation setting in CAAFE to a single split of the training, validation, and test sets to ensure a fair comparison with MedFeat, which also enables finding the best threshold for classification.
 Other settings are kept as defaults in the original implementation.
+We removed the few-shot sample data in the original implementation.

+\paragraph{FeatLLM} We followed the default implementation of FeatLLM and ran it with 5 ensemble queries.
+We performed missing value imputation for the entire dataset before execution, as required by the framework's configuration.
+Few-shot data samples were removed from the prompt.
+Since FeatLLM only splits the data into a train and test set and uses the default threshold of 0.5 for classification, reporting F1 scores on an imbalanced dataset will lead to biased comparison.
+Therefore, we did not report the F1 score for FeatLLM.
+Instead, we use AUPRC and AUROC and account for both ranking capability and performance on the rare class.

-\paragraph{OCTree.} We followed the original implementation of OCTree and ran for 3 steps.
+\paragraph{OCTree} We followed the original implementation of OCTree and ran for 3 steps.
 Since the released version is context-agnostic, we re-implemented the context-aware version of OCTree, following the original study configuration.

-\paragraph{FeatLLM.} We followed the original implementation of FeatLLM and ran it with 5 ensemble queries.
-We performed missing value imputation for the entire dataset before execution, as required by the framework's configuration.
-Few-shot data samples were removed from the prompt to ensure data privacy and safety.
-Since FeatLLM uses the default threshold for classification, we did not report the F1 score for comparison.